How Much Do Foster Parents Get Paid in New Brunswick?

 Within 30 days of placement, your assigned social worker and you jointly complete a Special Needs Assessment Form.
 This is a structured evaluation of the child's needs across 12 domains:

-Each domain is scored, and the aggregate score determines whether the child receives an enhanced rate above the basic maintenance level.
-Enhancements related to health, communication, and emotional needs typically require supporting medical documentation — a physician's note or psychological assessment that substantiates the need.
+The 12 areas are considered to determine whether the child receives an enhanced rate above the basic maintenance level.
+Enhancements related to health, communication, and emotional needs may require supporting medical documentation.

 The SNA is revisited whenever the child's circumstances change significantly, or at regular plan reviews.
 If a child's needs increase over time — for example, a mental health diagnosis that requires additional support — the assessment can be updated to reflect that.